Years 8 – 12: navy blazer with school badge (see badge at top of this policy), to be worn every day.

 - One pair small stud earrings in the lower ear lobe

-Students are NOT permitted to wear any other upper ear lobe or facial (including tongue) piercings and will be expected to remove them if they are worn in school.
-If a student refuses to remove a facial piercing, work will be provided and she will be sent home until such time as she removes the piercing.
+For reasons promoting the Health and Safety of all, students are NOT permitted to wear any other visible piercings and will be expected to remove them if they are worn into school and replace with a clear retainer.
+If a student refuses to comply, work will be provided and she will be returned to the care of her parent / guardian until the issue is resolved and she is safe for learning.

 Students are permitted to wear one charity pin badge or ribbon on the lapel of their blazer. (e.g. breast cancer awareness, British Legion Poppy Appeal).
 These badges or ribbons must not display political emblems or football team colours/emblems.

-Students are only permitted to have natural hair colour.
+Students are only permitted to have hair coloured in a natural colour.
 Bright or extreme coloured dyes are not acceptable.
 Students may wear a simple plain band or a bobble to tie back their hair.

 No make-up for Years 8-10